bitrate16/peripage-python/README.md

 Essentially, the script takes an input images, scales it to the printers native X resolution of 384 pixels, and then sends it to the printer.

-## Current abilities
+## Features

 * Printing text of any length encoded in ASCII
 * Printing Images using PIL library
-* Printing raw bytes representing image in binary (black/white) form
+* Printing Images row-by row using binary row representation
-* Printing a page break of desired size (in pixels)
+* Printing page breaks using paper feed
-* Printing using generator/iterator which returns image row by row in form of bytes or PIL Images
+* Printing using generator/iterator that return bytes for each row, chunks of bytes for each row, images
 * Requesting printer details (Serial Number, Name, Battery Level, Hardware Info and an option the meaning of which i don't know)
-* Configuring print concentration (light, gray, black)
+* Configuring print concentration (temperature)
+* Changing printer serial number
 * Configuring printer poweroff timeout

-## Prerequirements
+## Prerequisites

-* Peripage A6/A6+ printer
+* Peripage A6/A6+/A40/e.t.c printer
 * Python 3

 ## Installation